Post job

 Direct support professionals are responsible for taking care of patients with physical or mental limitations.
 They do a variety of tasks for their patients, such as doing household chores, running errands for them, cooking for them, feeding them, bathing and dressing them, and helping them with their medication, among others.
 They also provide their patients with companionship, accompanying their patients to appointments, providing emotional support, and being with their patients for the most part of the day.
 They should be familiar with their patients' prescribed medicines, meal plans, therapy schedules, and other items related to the betterment of the patients' condition.
 Direct support professionals help the patients overcome their challenges and assist them in acclimating themselves with their current environment.

 These skill sets are where the common ground ends though.
-A life skills instructor responsibility is more likely to require skills like "cpr," "kids," "adaptive," and "meal preparation."
-Whereas a direct support professional requires skills like "autism," "dsp," "home health," and "compassion."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a life skills instructor are more likely to require skills like "cpr," "kids," "adaptive," and "meal preparation."
+On the other hand, a job as a direct support professional requires skills like "autism," "dsp," "home health," and "compassion."
+As you can see, what employees do in each career varies considerably.

-Direct support professionals tend to reach lower levels of education than life skills instructors.
+Direct support professionals earn the highest salaries when working in the government industry, with an average yearly salary of $29,464.
+On the other hand, life skills instructors are paid more in the professional industry with an average salary of $30,119.direct support professionals tend to reach lower levels of education than life skills instructors.
 In fact, direct support professionals are 8.2% less likely to graduate with a Master's Degree and 1.1% less likely to have a Doctoral Degree.

 A Program Counselor is an essential part of a school's faculty.
 It's the counselor's responsibility to ensure that students are benefiting from the school's educational curriculum.
 This person is also tasked to help students resolve issues and problems that may hinder any educational progress.
 They are also part of the disciplinary team intended to instill good morals, ethics, and decency in students.
 The Program Counselor is one of the teacher or professor who has expertise or has a high educational degree in a particular subject or field.

-But both careers also use different skills, according to real life skills instructor resumes.
-While life skills instructor responsibilities can utilize skills like "cpr," "kids," "adaptive," and "meal preparation," some direct care professionals use skills like "autism," "social work," "compassion," and "behavior management."
+Each career also uses different skills, according to real life skills instructor resumes.
+While life skills instructor responsibilities can utilize skills like "cpr," "kids," "adaptive," and "meal preparation," direct care professionals use skills like "autism," "social work," "compassion," and "behavior management."

 A Direct Care Staffer specializes in providing personal care and supervision to the disabled or elderly.
 Among the responsibilities include administering medication, managing schedules, assisting in hygienic tasks, preparing meals, and doing light to moderate household chores.
 Furthermore, A Direct Care Staffer also helps in transportation and preparation of daily meals, running various errands, purchasing groceries and daily necessities, and as well as monitoring health conditions.
 It is also essential for a Daily Care Staffer to update supervisors and guardians regularly.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a life skills instructor is likely to be skilled in "kids," "adaptive," "culinary," and "mental health," while a typical program counselor is skilled in "patients," "social work," "behavioral interventions," and "compassion."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a life skills instructor is likely to be skilled in "kids," "adaptive," "culinary," and "mental health," while a typical program counselor is skilled in "patients," "social work," "behavioral interventions," and "compassion."

-Program counselors typically study at similar levels compared with life skills instructors.
+Program counselors earn the highest salary when working in the health care industry, where they receive an average salary of $41,845.
+Comparatively, life skills instructors have the highest earning potential in the professional industry, with an average salary of $30,119.Most program counselors achieve a similar degree level compared to life skills instructors.
 For example, they're 4.0% more likely to graduate with a Master's Degree, and 0.4% more likely to earn a Doctoral Degree.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between life skills instructors and direct care staffers, there are some differences that are important to note.
 For one, a life skills instructor might have more use for skills like "kids," "adaptive," "meal preparation," and "culinary."
-Meanwhile, some direct care staffers might include skills like "patients," "autism," "role model," and "behavior management" on their resume.
+Meanwhile, some responsibilities of direct care staffers require skills like "patients," "autism," "role model," and "behavior management. "